Ethan McCarty

-He is fascinated by the societal implications of user generated content; social computing and new methods of information discovery/decision making for large organizations; and especially the role of the individual in a networked society.
-Ethan enjoys playing guitar and writing and producing music and multimedia projects with geographically distant collaborators in his virtual band, Indelible Beancurd.
+He is fascinated by the implications of audience-generated content, social computing and new methods of information-discovery and decision-making for large organizations, and the role of the individual in a networked society.
+Ethan enjoys playing guitar and writing songs with geographically distant collaborators in his virtual band, Indelible Beancurd.

 Connect with Ethan on LinkedIn: http://www.linkedin.com/in/ethanmccarty